-Accountable to the Board and located in the District Office at 233 East Chestnut Street in Olney, Illinois is the chancellor.
-A president serves as chief administrator at each college site.
-All are charged with ensuring the Mission and Values of the District are a consideration during decision-making.
+The chancellor, accountable to the Board, is located in the District Office at 233 East Chestnut Street in Olney, Illinois.
+A president serves as chief administrator at each campus and also holds a vice-chancellor role, overseeing one of five districtwide shared service divisions.
+A fifth vice-chancellor serves as the Vice-Chancellor of Academic Affairs.

+All are charged with ensuring the Mission, Vision, and Values of the District are a consideration during decision-making.